-According to Law 16/2012 on certain tax measures (Ley 16/2012, de 27 de diciembre por la que se adoptan diversas medidas tributarias dirigidas a la consolidación de las finanzas públicas y al impulso de la actividad económica), Wealth Tax has been restored for tax period 2013.
+According to Royal Decree-law 13/2011, dated 16 September 2011, as amended by Law 22/2013, dated 26 December 2013, in 2014 all Spanish resident individuals are liable for Net Wealth Tax.
 This tax is levied on the net worth of an individual's assets and rights.
-The marginal rates ranging between 0.2% and 2.5% and some reductions could apply.
+The marginal rates range between 0.2% and 2.5% and some reductions could apply.
 Individuals with tax residency in Spain who are under the obligation to pay Net Wealth Tax must take into account the amount of the Notes which they hold as at 31 December in each year, when calculating their Net Wealth Tax liabilities.